Study finds link between school shootings and jobless rate

 During the first period the average unemployment rate was 6.9 percent and there were 2.8 school shootings per month.

-During the second, when the nation was still grappling with a deep recession that began on President George W. Bush's watch, the average unemployment rate was 7.67 percent and there were 1.85 shootings per month.
+During the second, when the nation was still grappling with a deep recession that began with the subprime mortgage crisis during President Gorge W. Bush's administration, the average unemployment rate was 7.67 percent and there were 1.85 shootings per month.

 In between, the researchers found, school shootings happened at a rate of 1.02 per month while the average unemployment rate was just 5 percent.